 According to “The Teen Years Explained,” a Johns Hopkins University guide to teen development, adolescent brains perceive social acceptance from peers to be as rewarding as eating ice cream.
 And what parent can compete with that?

 We can’t leave you hanging.
 So here’s advice about adolescent social development and a guide to some changes you can anticipate during the tween and teen years.

 How Family Relationships Change

 During the Tween Years

 Many tweens swing between seeking closeness with their parents and being in conflict with them.
 Although your tweens are still dependent on you, they may start to withhold information, avoid family excursions, and dodge previously cherished siblings.
 Many will begin to confide more in friends, favor private time in their rooms, and spend interminable stretches on social media, says Dona Matthews, a psycho-educational consultant who blogs about adolescence for Psychology Today.

 “Some tweens are very angry and sullen and rude with their family,” says Matthews, who is also the author of Beyond Intelligence: Secrets for Raising Happily Productive Kids.
 “They close up, they go to their rooms and say ‘I never want to see you again.’
 Others are lovely through the tween years, so you get this full spectrum.”

 Even parents who think of their teen as a best friend should assume they’ll spend less time together.
 Parents will experience some pushback as the teen asserts independence and becomes more involved with school activities.
-Think of this as a good thing, says Jill Emanuele, a clinical psychologist and a senior director at New York City’s Child Mind Institute.
+Think of this as a good thing, says Jill Emanuele, a clinical psychologist and vice president of clinical training at New York City’s Child Mind Institute.